shopware/admin-api-reference/docs/guides/quick-start/03-media-handling.md

 This request updates a given product and creates an array of media items.
 Make sure you keep track of the IDs you have created because you will need them for the second step.

-> A good idea is to generate `product_media` and `media` IDs based on a product identifier in combination with another property, like its position in the product image list, and hashing it.
+> A good idea is to generate `product_media` and `media` IDs based on a product identifier in combination with another property, like its position in the product image list and hashing it.
 This way, you don't have to perform any additional lookups.

-Now that we have got the "hull" for our media items, we can start uploading resources.
+Now that you have an idea of the structure of media items, we can start uploading resources.

 ## 2. Attach resource data to the media object

 This step is about attaching the actual image data.
-This can be done in two ways - provide a link to a resource, and Shopware will download the file from there **or** provide the data within the request body.
+This can be done in two ways - provide a link to a resource, and Shopware will download the file from there or provide the data within the request body.
 We will have a look at both ways:

 ### Provide a resource URL

-This way, you provide the `mediaId` (id of the Media, not the ProductMedia) as a path parameter, the image `url` as a body parameter and the image `extension` as a query parameter.
+This way, you provide the `mediaId` (id of the Media, not the ProductMedia) as a path parameter, the image `url` as a body parameter, and the image `extension` as a query parameter.

 **Try it yourself**